spirosmastorakis/scenario-ChronoSync/README.md

 Custom version of NS-3 (tagged as `ns-3.23-dev-ndnSIM-2.1`) and ndnSIM 2.1 (tagged as `ndnSIM-2.1`)
 needs to be installed.

-The code should also work with the latest version of ndnSIM, but it is not guaranteed.
+It may work with more recent ndnSIM versions (>= 2.1).

-    mkdir ns-dev
+    mkdir ndnSIM
-    cd ns-dev
+    cd ndnSIM

     git clone https://github.com/named-data-ndnSIM/ns-3-dev ns-3
     (cd ns-3; git checkout ns-3.23-dev-ndnSIM-2.1)